 Our discussions of our financial condition and results of operations are based upon our consolidated financial statements, which have been prepared in accordance with accounting principles generally accepted in the United States of America, or GAAP.
 The preparation of financial statements in conformity with GAAP requires management to make estimates and assumptions that affect the reported amounts of assets and liabilities and disclosure of contingent assets and liabilities at the date of the consolidated financial statements and the reported amounts of revenues and expenses during the period.
 On an ongoing basis, we evaluate our estimates and assumptions, including those related to revenue recognition, bad debts, fixed assets, goodwill and other intangible assets, income taxes and certain accruals and contingencies.
 Actual results could differ from those estimates.
 The critical accounting policies discussed herein are not intended to be a comprehensive list of all of our accounting policies.
 In many cases, the accounting treatment of a particular transaction is specifically dictated by GAAP and does not result in significant management judgment in the application of such principles.
-There are also areas in which management's judgment in selecting any available alternative would not produce a materially different result from the result derived from the application of our critical accounting policies.
 We believe that the following accounting policies are most critical to us in that they represent the primary areas where financial information is subject to the application of management's estimates, assumptions and judgment in the preparation of our consolidated financial statements.

 Revenue recognition.
 Revenues are derived primarily from programs taught at our schools.
 Tuition revenues, textbook sales and one-time fees, such as nonrefundable application fees and course material fees, are recognized on a straight-line basis over the length of the applicable program, which is the period of time from a student's start date through his or her graduation date, including internships or externships that take place prior to graduation.
 If a student withdraws from a program prior to a specified date, any paid but unearned tuition is refunded.
 Refunds are calculated and paid in accordance with federal, state and accrediting agency standards.
-Other revenues, such as tool sales and contract training revenues, are recognized as goods are delivered or services are performed.
+Other revenues, such as tool sales and contract training revenues are recognized as services are performed or goods are delivered.
 On an individual student basis, tuition earned in excess of cash received is recorded as accounts receivable, and cash received in excess of tuition earned is recorded as unearned tuition.

 Allowance for uncollectible accounts.
-Based upon our experience and judgment and economic trends impacting our business, we establish an allowance for uncollectible accounts with respect to tuition receivables.
+Based upon our experience and judgment, we establish an allowance for uncollectible accounts with respect to tuition receivables.
 We use an internal group of collectors, augmented by third-party collectors as deemed appropriate, in our collection efforts.
-In establishing our allowance for uncollectible accounts, we consider, among other things, a student's status (in-school or out-of-school), whether or not additional financial aid funding will be collected from Title IV Programs or other sources, whether or not a student is currently making payments and overall collection history.
+In establishing our allowance for uncollectible accounts, we consider, among other things, current and expected economic conditions, a student's status (in-school or out-of-school), whether or not a student is currently making payments and overall collection history.
 Changes in trends in any of these areas may impact the allowance for uncollectible accounts.
-The receivable balances of withdrawn students with delinquent obligations are reserved based on our collection history.
+The receivables balances of withdrawn students with delinquent obligations are reserved based on our collection history.
 Although we believe that our reserves are adequate, if the financial condition of our students deteriorates, resulting in an impairment of their ability to make payments, additional allowances may be necessary, which will result in increased selling, general and administrative expenses in the period such determination is made.